facebookresearch/av_flow/README.md

 Follow instructions from [Audio2Photoreal](https://github.com/facebookresearch/audio2photoreal/) to download their dataset.

-We release the ASR tokens and head VAE that we use in our work at:
+We release the ASR tokens and head VAE that we use in our work.

 Place them under each corresponding subject:
 ```